solkim-83/tp/docs/DeveloperGuide.md

     Use case ends.

-#### **Use case: Add a tag**
+#### **Use case: Add a reminder**

 **MSS**

-1. User requests to add a tag.
+1. User requests to add a reminder.

-1. User specifies contacts to be added to this tag.
+1. User specifies which event this reminder is for.

-1. User specifies other tags to be added as child-tags.
+1. User specifies when he wants to activate this reminder.

-1. Athena adds the new tag and its relations to specified contacts and child-tags.
+1. Athena adds the new reminder.

     Use case ends.

 **Extensions**
-* 1a.
-The tag already exists in Athena.
+* 2a.
+There is already a reminder for the event.

     * 1a1.
 Athena shows an error message.

       Use case ends.
 * 2a.
-Contact specified is invalid.
+The target event does not exist.
+Event index entered is negative or greater than the size of the events list.

     * 2a1.
 Athena shows an error message.

       Use case ends.
 * 3a.
-Child-tag specified does not exist.
+The reminder is set to activate before the current date.

     * 3a1.
 Athena shows an error message.

+      Use case ends.

+#### **Use case: Delete a reminder**

+**MSS**

+1. User requests to delete a reminder.

+1. User specifies which reminder to delete.

+1. Athena deletes the reminder.

+    Use case ends.

+**Extensions**
+* 2a.
+The reminder does not exist.
+Reminder index entered is negative or greater than the size of the reminders list.

+    * 2a1.
+Athena shows an error message.

+      Use case ends.

+#### **Use case: List all reminders**

+**MSS**

+1. User requests to view all reminders in Athena.

+1. Athena shows a list of reminders.

     Use case ends.

 ### Non-Functional Requirements